lfventura/list-repository-languages/README.md

 | languages_codeql | The languages of the repository as an array for CodeQL Matrix without Build Mode set |
 | languages_codeql_w_buildmode | The languages of the repository as a JSON array ([{language: string, build-mode: string, manual-build-command: [], vpn-connection: boolean, pre-commands: [], env-vars: {}}]) for CodeQL Matrix with Build Mode set |
 | codeql_supported | Bool that indicates if there are supported languages by CodeQL |
+| skip_languages | The languages that were skipped when building the languages map

 ## Examples